commonlyjs/commonly/README.md

 // No example yet
 // To do: An example of interoperability with some popular library.
 ```

+Adjust how your own data structures interact with those functions.
 ```typescript
 //- Vector.js
 import { Operand } from "@commonly/protocol"